vanilla-reforged/vmangos-docker/README.md

 ### Starting and stopping VMaNGOS

-VMaNGOS can be started and stopped using the following scripts:
+VMaNGOS can be started and stopped using the following commands:

 ```sh
 user@local:vmangos-docker$ docker-compose -d up